Church and money.

 2. Your Church Needs to Go Digital

 If you want your church to still exist in a few years, you need to go digital.
-Digital is the future.
+Online church giving is the future.

 It’s more important than ever to focus on delivering strong, multichannel experiences for donors.